HII has introduced resolutions at McDonald’s (MCD) for at least 15 years, although we are not as persistent with them as we are with Monsanto.

 With the assistance of Corporate Accountability International (CAI) over several years we have introduced resolutions at MCD, calling for a report on fast food and child obesity, sustainability, and challenging the company to report on the corporation’s incongruencies between its political contributions and its professed “values”.
 This year, we are calling attention to the discrepancy between MCD’s “charitable giving” and its public relations campaigns and propaganda expressing its “values”.
 It all comes down to “follow the money”, (the morality or materialistic self-interest) of corporate management, and not hollow marketing slogans, or more public relations noise.

-MCD has challenged the resolution on the grounds of “ordinary business”, but the SEC did not allow the corporation to omit the resolution and the CAI/HII resolution will appear on the 2017 proxy ballot.
+MCD challenged the resolution on the grounds of “ordinary business”, but the SEC did not allow the corporation to omit the resolution and the CAI/HII resolution appeared on the 2017 proxy ballot.

 Shareholder Resolution 2017

 RESOLVED, shareholders of McDonald’s Corporation (the “Company”) hereby request that the Company prepare and annually update a report to shareholders, at reasonable expense and excluding proprietary information, listing and analyzing charitable contributions during the prior year.
 The report should:

 1. Identify organizational or individual recipients of donations, whether cash or in-kind, in excess of $500 and aggregate of smaller contributions by categories of recipients such as community organizations, schools, dietary organizations, medical groups, environmental, churches, etc.;

 2. Identify areas of alignment and potential conflict between the Company’s charitable contributions and the Company’s key stated ambitions, values and mission as stated in its corporate social responsibility reports and SEC filings;